CrissCCL/Oxygen_process_PIcontrol/README.md

 https://ieeexplore.ieee.org/document/8905995

 ## 🔒 Data availability
 Real experimental data is not included due to confidentiality and collaborative research constraints.
 The repository provides a fully reproducible workflow; to run it, place your local `dataOX.mat` containing `o_in` and `o_out` in the project root (ignored by git).

+## 🔒 Notes
+Real datasets are intentionally excluded and ignored by `.gitignore` to protect confidentiality.
+Only synthetic or local private data should be used.

 ## ⚠️ Disclaimer
 This repository is a portfolio-style case study focused on modeling, identification, and control.